Electric Bike Sales

-Motor Bikes were designed in the early 1900’s, although very useful but they make the environment very polluted and make you fat and lazy at the end of the day!
+Motor Bikes were designed in the early 1900’s.
+Although they are very useful there are 2 major drawbacks to their use.
+Primarily they make the environment very polluted.
+And secondly their excessive use makes you fat and lazy at the end of the day!

-Cars are more convenient – but cramping spaces and parking issues gets add up to the above discussed problems.
-And take into note that both (Cars and Motor Bikes) are very heavy on your pockets.
+Cars are more convenient – but cramping spaces and parking issues add up to the above discussed problems.
+And both (Cars and Motor Bikes) are very heavy on your pockets.
 An average family can ONLY afford one of each.

 Adding the luxury, speed and convenience of a Motor Bike and a Car – and subtracting the negatives that these two offer – a more economic range of commuting vehicles were invented – AN ELECTRIC BIKE.
 After its launch it successfully experienced rapid sales growth since 1998.

-That is a huge number.
-These projections (based on market forecasts by Navigant Research – who mostly predicts almost accurate results) shows the demand of e-bikes which is on a continuous rise.
+These projections (based on market forecasts by Navigant Research) – show that the demand of e-bikes will continue to rise.
 Owing to its usefulness and most importantly health and environment benefits a lot of populations are making it a better choice for their day to day commute.

 But before you look for forward to buy one – understand what an e-bike is and how it works.